AdobeDocs/experience-platform.en/help/sources/sources-sdk/documentation/text-editor.md

 ![platform-repo](../assets/platform-repo.png)

-In the main page of the Platform GitHub repository, select **Fork**.
+On the main page of the Platform GitHub repository, select **Fork**.

 ![fork](../assets/fork.png)